 - Travel time counts, but predictable repeated travel (such as "commuting") can be rolled into the rate.

 Mainly, companies with technology-based products or services.
 For example, if you run a web site that helps law offices manage their cases, yes... but if you are a law office, with home-grown case management software, no. You can find some examples on the clients page.
 If you're not sure if you fit, let's discuss it!

-- Don't bother contacting me about Verisign (unless you're with Celerity or the work doesn't start until March 2015), Gannett, Bloomberg, Comcast, or OnLife Health.
+- Don't bother contacting me about Gannett, Bloomberg, Comcast, OnLife Health, or RBM Technologies.
 It's not necessarily anything against them, but there are contractual obligations, prior submissions, etc.